Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 |Henning	|4	|2	|8		|50		|20		|14	|
 |Total	|21	|15	|42		|295		|43		|69	|
 The sum of total becomes 485 hours.
-It's hard to estimate as most worked independently at home and that we can't measure time based on commits. these values are only estimates:
+It's hard to estimate as most worked independently at home and we were all doing different tasks, same had more experience in that field and some had easier tasks.
-Andreas Arvidsson 125 h
-Johan Bregell 100 h
-Johan Swetzén 75 h
-Henning Phan 100 h
-Sebastian Lagerman 90 h

 4. Scrum was good to have when we became more comfortable with it.
 It gave me a good sense how far we were in the project, thanks to the many meetings.
 Another feature is you can pick a user story you are better suited for instead of having a boss managing that.
 I also enjoyed to work with git which I have worked with in another project but it was only when we started doing this project we used the git model